c3g/epivar-browser/docs/setting_up_a_node.md

 ### Configuring the instance environment

-TODO: session secret is main one required
+TODO: session secret / database password are main ones required

 ### Pre-processing dataset metadata (if using an `.xlsx` file)